 Compare this to the 2017 financial statement of the Federal Reserve Bank of Minneapolis.
 Reminder that the Reserve Banks acknowledge they’re not part of the US Government.
 USG owns not a single share.

 Cash is not an asset to FRBMinn, save for the coins.
 Treasuries and other USG securities constitute the bank’s primary assets.
 The bank has millions or billions face value of Reserve Notes in its vaults but they’re neither asset nor liability under FRBMinn’s ownership.
 The bank can easily shred its unfit notes, and order more (or not, depending on customer demand for paper currency), without materially affecting its balance sheet.
 Compare to USG, which we’ve shown books even mutilated paper currency as an asset.

 On the liabilities side, first item is, yes, Federal Reserve notes outstanding, net.
-Deposits owned by depository institutions are the bank’s second largest liability, which we commonly call Reserve Balances.
+Deposits owned by depository institutions, commonly known as Reserve Balances, are the bank’s second largest liability.
 The item Accrued Remittances to the Treasury represents the bank’s unpaid tax bill.
 The Treasury General Account is a liability of FRBNY, so here at FRBMinn Accrued Remittances appears to be the only debt to USG.

 Rhetorical question: If Treasuries are savings accounts at the “Fed” and reserve balances are checking accounts at the “Fed”, why are they on opposite sides of the balance sheet?